Regulations of the Finnish Financial Ombudsman Service (FINE)

 The mission of the Complaints Boards is to promote good insurance, banking, securities market and crowdfunding practices in the operation of the financial sector by issuing resolution recommendations in questions related to liability for damages or other disputes.

-The Insurance Complaints Board issues recommendations to resolve disputes on the interpretation of the legislation and insurance terms, related to the insurance relationship and brought to the Complaints Board by the policyholder, insured, injured party, beneficiary of the insurance company in question.
+The Insurance Complaints Board issues recommendations to resolve disputes on the interpretation of the legislation and insurance terms, related to the insurance relationship and brought to the Complaints Board by the policyholder, insured, injured party, beneficiary or the insurance company in question.
 The Insurance Complaints Board does not examine issues related to the statutory accident insurance and patient insurance policies.
-The statutory motor liability insurance issues are examined by the Insurance Complaints Board only if the dispute is of private-law nature and outside the competence of the Traffic Accident Complaints Board or corresponding bodies.
+Issues related to the statutory motor liability insurance policy are examined by the Insurance Complaints Board only if the dispute is of a private-law nature and outside the competence of the Traffic Accident and Patient Injury Board or similar bodies.

 The Banking Complaints Board issues recommendations to resolve disputes related to the banking relationship, brought to the Complaints Board by the customer or the bank in question.

-For a particular reason, the Complaints Boards can provide courts of law, the authorities or other corresponding parties with expert opinions in individual litigations related to their specific sectors of competence.
+For a particular reason, the Complaints Boards can provide courts of law, authorities or other similar parties with expert opinions in individual litigations related to their specific sectors of competence.

 Art.
 7 Composition in dispute issues

-Acting as the secretariat for the Complaints Boards, the Bureau will seek to resolve disputes between the parties.
-The Bureau will give resolution recommendations on the solution of cases with an established resolution practice or cases which are unambiguous in terms of the application of the law or contractual terms.
+The Finnish Financial Ombudsman Bureau will seek to resolve disputes between the parties and give recommendations for resolutions in cases with an established resolution practice or cases which are unambiguous in terms of the application of the law or contractual terms.

-The disputes are solved by Bureau personnel specifically appointed for these tasks by the FINE Managing Director.
-The Bureau personnel in charge of dispute solution must have the professional and legal expertise required for the purpose, and they must have an employment relationship with the FINE Bureau.
+The persons responsible for dispute resolution in the issues handled by the Bureau must have the professional and legal expertise required for the purpose and have an employment contract with the Finnish Financial Ombudsman Bureau.

-The Bureau asks the Signatory Parties of the organisation to appoint the candidates for Complaints Board Members and their personal Deputies.
+The Finnish Financial Ombudsman Bureau asks the Signatory Parties of the organisation to nominate the candidates for Complaints Board Members and their personal Deputies.
 The candidates must possess the professional and legal competence required by the task.

-The Complaints Boards will make the decision in the case at hand based on the preparatory proposal made by the Secretary who acts as the referring official.
+The Complaints Boards will make their decisions based on the preparatory proposals made by the Secretary who acts as the referring official.

 Banking Complaints Board

-The Banking Complaints Board has four Members and the Chairperson.
-The Banking Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland (FFI).
+The Banking Complaints Board has four Members in addition to the Chairperson.
+The FINE Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland.

 Investment Complaints Board

-The Investment Complaints Board has four members and the Chairperson.
-The Investment Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Shareholders’ Association, the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland (FFI).
+The Investment Complaints Board has four Members in addition to the Chairperson.
+The FINE Executive Committee will appoint the Chairperson and the Members, with Deputies, based on the candidates nominated by the Finnish Shareholders’ Association, the Finnish Competition and Consumer Authority, the Financial Supervisory Authority and Finance Finland.

 Insurance Complaints Board

-The Insurance Complaints Board activities are divided into Sections.
+The activities of the Insurance Complaints Board are divided into Sections.
 Currently, there are five Sections.